 Practice makes perfect, and roofing contractors have the experience of doing a job over and over again.
 Chances are, as a homeowner, you’ve never replaced a roof.
 A home roofing expert will have done it hundreds, if not thousands, of times.
 Not only can they get the job done faster, but you’ll also end up with a roof that improves your home’s curb appeal.

 Furthermore, your roof might be so damaged that it has become unsafe.
 The warning signs of an unsafe roof include sagging, leaks, cracks in masonry, and buckling ceilings.
 You should also watch for doors and windows that suddenly stick, as this could be a sign that your roof has shifted and affected your home’s frame.

 If you suspect that your roof is unsafe in any way, you should absolutely stay off of it.
 A damaged roof can collapse, causing serious damage inside the home — and serious injuries to anyone walking on it.
 Homeowners have even been killed from a roofing fall or cave-in.
 Don’t take chances with your safety.
 Call a roofing expert to perform a professional inspection.

 4. There’s a Chance You Will Miss a Serious Problem

 If you notice a stain on your ceiling after a hard rain, you might try to patch the leak and paint over the damage.
 Easy, right?
 This might fix an aesthetic issue, but it could miss a serious underlying problem.

 If you attempt to patch without addressing the damage underneath, it’s only a matter of time before more widespread damage occurs.
-Once water finds a way into your home, it just continues to create damage.
-Over time, the water will spread, which can lead to mold, rot and even structural failure.
+Once water finds its way into your home, it just continues to create damage.
+Over time, the water will spread, which can lead to mold, rot, and even structural failure.